darksidelemm/sstv-skimmer/README.md

-Skims SSTV off spyservers using QSSTV and uploads to mastodon.
+Skims SSTV off a ka9q-radio or spyserver instance using QSSTV and uploads to mastodon.
 This is a WIP and shouldn't be considered as stable.

 > You may also need `--security-opt seccomp=unconfined` due to security restrictions on high resolution timers.